 Three years later, Washington State passed the Zackery Lystedt Law, which lays out strict guidelines for teams and coaches to follow anytime an athlete could have a concussion.
 Sometimes known as the “shake-it-off law,” it requires any youth with a potential concussion to be carefully assessed.
 If the child does have a concussion, they must be cleared by a medical professional before resuming their sport.

 If your child suffered a sports-related concussion in Washington State, the Zackery Lystedt Law could become a pivotal part to determining if you have a personal injury case or not.

 (In case you’re wondering, Zackery surprised his doctors with a remarkable recovery and today is a passionate advocate for brain injury awareness.
-You can read more about his story at this Seattle Magazine article.)
+You can read more about his story.)